SumitraBadrinathan/psci-338/README.md

 * Repeated iterations:  For loop syntax and examples

-* Distributions and monte carlo simulations
+* Distributions and monte carlo simulations: Normal and Uniform distributions + simulate the rolling of a die (Bonus: see how to simulate 100,000 trials of the fun game Orchard)

 * Tables